Slow Cooker Pot Roast

 You can also thicken the gravy on the stove.
 This is faster, but takes a little more effort.
 You will need to remove the meat, potatoes and carrots from the crock pot and then transfer the juices in the pot to a pan on the stove.
 Stir in the cornstarch slurry and cook over medium high heat for 2 to 3 minutes, until thickened.

-Tips for this Crock Pot Roast Recipe
+Crock Pot Pot Roast Recipe Tips

 - After cooking, you may need to add more salt to taste.
 I usually start with less salt in my recipes because it is easy to add more.
 Taste the gravy and if it needs more flavor, some extra salt and pepper will do the trick.

-More Slow Cooker Meals
+More Favorite Slow Cooker Meals

 Slow Cooker Pot Roast